 TaxSlayer is another highly affordable option that you can use to save money on the download or save even more by filing your own taxes instead of hiring someone else to do it.
 The software has a simple, clean interface that turns your tax forms into basic digital information fill-outs, removing the confusion from tracking your tax documentation.

-A number of professional accountants use TaxSlayer to help prepare their client’s taxes, so it does help to know the general layout of your taxes and what needs to be filled out this year (although there is a Guide Me option to make things easier).
+Some professional accountants use TaxSlayer to help prepare their client’s taxes, so it does help to know the general layout of your taxes and what needs to be filled out this year (although there is a Guide Me option to make things easier).
 Searching through the forms is particularly quick here, thanks to powerful search tools.
 There are chat and phone support services if you get stuck at any part.

 Best bare-bones tax software

 There’s no free option for Liberty Tax, but the basic download comes with a variety of import tools to help you quickly gather your data from W-2s, last year’s return, ACA forms, and other documents.
 Some powerful auto-fill features ensure accurate information is transferred everywhere after just having to import it once.
 Otherwise, it’s a pretty simple program, although there is room for wizards that check for any important tax amendments and help you manage more complex scenarios.

 However, it’s worth noting that while the Liberty Tax program is generally well-received, its brick-and-mortar establishment tends to have poor customer reviews, and so it may not be the best option for face-to-face help.

 Credit Karma can import tax returns made with TurboTax or H&R Block if you feel like making a switch.
 It’s useful as a free option you can use to save money while still working on a more complex return.
 The questionnaire style of the software is simple but fairly comprehensive, and support has grown by leaps and bounds since Credit Karma first came out.
 There are now 24-hour chat services to help you figure out any sticky parts.